Updates / Alerts | Village of Chenequa, Wisconsin

 • will be 18 years of age or older on Election Day

-• who has resided in the ward or municipality where they wish to vote for a at least 28 consecutive days before the election.
+• who has resided in the ward or municipality where they wish to vote for at least 28 consecutive days before the election.

 The elector must also be registered in order to receive an absentee ballot.
 Proof of identification must be provided before an absentee ballot may be issued.